-I had a few hours to kill before my Rad Chemo treatment, and what better way to pass the time than to hang out with my buds at the Harley shop, talking HOG and spending 100 bucks for a t-shirt.
+I had a few hours to kill before my Rad Chemo treatment, and what better way to pass the time than to hang out with my buds in the Harley shop showroom, talking HOG and spending 100 bucks for a t-shirt.
 That’s always been the not so inside joke among Harley owners: “What’s the HD in Harley-Davidson stand for?”

 I don’t care.
 It’s what I want.
 It’s what I need.
 It makes me feel free and most uncancerous, riding my iconic soulmate over these country roads on days like this, rising above the sore throat, shortness of breath, chest pains, bruises, nausea, needles, drugs, and as I mentioned in yesterday’s post: all stirred up by headaches in my stomach.
 (See Day 015)